Diinmel/BUS5001_21964848_A3/docs/mindmap.md

 - Optional linking arrows or relationship tags (e.g., “depends on”)
 - User control over grouping (Conceptual vs Procedural branches)

-Until then, instructors should use the map **in tandem with a written briefing or annotated flow diagram** to avoid over-simplification.
+Instructors should combine the mind map with a written explanation to help students understand the full picture.

 ### 📸 Screenshot